gggriffin02/projects/README.md

 # Projects

 Welcome!
 I'm Graham, an economics (BA) and computer science (MS) student with a passion for designing and scaling software solutions for energy security and sustainability.
-This repository showcases my work across various domains, including full-stack mobile app development, research, and data analysis.
+This repository showcases my work across various domains, including full-stack mobile app development, design principles, and econometric research + analysis.

 ## Projects